guider23/Freedom/README.md

 Here's the thing - they can't blacklist domains that don't exist yet.
 So I made this tool that grabs VPN configs from random cloud servers (AWS, Linode, Google Cloud - wherever I feel like hosting that week).

 By default, it connects to my servers.
 But fair warning: sometimes I forget to pay the AWS bill or just turn off the EC2 instance for fun.
-If it doesn't work, don't panic - just spin up your own server and use `--url` to point to it.
+If it doesn't work, don't panic - just spin up your own server and use `--url` to point to the config.

 ## Why Your College Can't Block This